dsl-unibe-ch/vibe-documentation/docs/getting-started/quick_start.md

         - A100
         - H100
         - H200
     * **Instance size**: This define the amount of resources in terms of CPU (number of cores) and RAM for your session.
-There exist default configurations.
-However you can also create an instance with custom configuration if you need a different configuration of hardware for your application.
-Make sure you don not exceed the maximum hardware configuration define by UBElIX.
-Read more on what type of configurations are allowed in the [UBELIX documentation on resources selection](https://hpc-unibe-ch.github.io/hardware/gpu/#cpu-memory)
+There exist three default configurations:
         - Small: 4 cores, 8GB RAM
         - Medium: 32 cores, 32GB RAM
         - Large:16 cores, 64GB RAM
         - Custom

+        However, you can also create an instance with custom configuration of hardware for your application.
+Read more on what type of configurations are allowed in the [UBELIX documentation on resources selection](https://hpc-unibe-ch.github.io/hardware/gpu/#cpu-memory).

     * **Number of Nodes**: In case you need more than one node for your computation.

-    * **Email on start**: May your session be in the queue for a period of time and you would like to be notified when start.
-YOu amy introduce in this filed a valid email address to receive notification when your session has being launched.
+    * **Email on start**: May your session be in the queue for a period of time and be notified when start.
+Introduce in this filed a valid email address and you will receive a notification when your session is being initialized.